dpmcmlxxvi/pixelscan/README.rst

 - **gridscan**
    Generates pixels in rectangular grid pattern
 - **randomscan**
+   Generates pixels in a random pattern within a grid using random binning
+- **reservoirscan**
-   Generates pixels in a random pattern within a grid
+   Generates pixels in a random pattern within a grid using reservoir sampling
 - **ringscan**
    Generates pixels in a ring pattern (squares or diamonds)
 - **snakescan**
-   Generates pixels by in a snake pattern along the x then y axis
+   Generates pixels in a snake pattern along the x then y axis
+- **walkscan**
+   Generates pixels in a random pattern using a random walk

 **************************
 Coordinate Transformations